react-navigation/react-navigation.github.io/docs/contributing.md

 ### Code Review Guidelines

 Look around.
-Match the style of the reset of the codebase.
+Match the style of the rest of the codebase.
 This project uses ESLint to ensure consistency throughout the project.
 You can check your project by running

 ```bash
 yarn run eslint